Training the Next Generation.

 SCHOOLS & EDUCATION

 Marshall County schools have a high school graduation rate of 95 percent—well above the state's average—and have been recognized across the state as exemplary.
-The Pathways Marshall program works with area schools to educate students about manufacturing jobs in the community.
+The Marshall Works Well program works with area schools to educate students about manufacturing, health care, IT and other sector jobs in the community.

-Postsecondary options include Tennessee College of Applied Technology-Pulaski, Tennessee College of Applied Technology-Shelbyville, Tennessee College of Applied Technology-Murfreesboro, Columbia State Community College, Middle Tennessee State University and Martin Methodist College.
+Postsecondary options include Tennessee College of Applied Technology-Pulaski, Tennessee College of Applied Technology-Shelbyville, Tennessee College of Applied Technology-Murfreesboro, Columbia State Community College, Middle Tennessee State University and University of Tennessee-Southern.